Formation of SDSA

 In short, we want to help ensure that the matchday experience for disabled fans is just like every other Saints fan.

-The committee would like to make Saints the best club for disabled supporters in the Premiership, and so please let us know of any issues that you are experiencing, even if they are resolved, as there may be other members who could benefit.
+The committee would like to make Saints the best club for disabled supporters in the league, and so please let us know of any issues that you are experiencing, even if they are resolved, as there may be other members who could benefit.

 We would also like to hear of issues that you experience travelling to and attending away games and will take these up through the club.